Community & Preservation

 An Ongoing Relationship with Manchester

-Today, the Music Hall continues to connect The Equinox with the wider community of Manchester Village.
+The Music Hall connected The Equinox with the wider community of Manchester Village.
 The resort’s commitment to local partnerships extends to supporting cultural programs, historic initiatives, and organizations dedicated to the preservation of Vermont’s heritage.

-Through close relationships with the Manchester Historical Society and the Town of Manchester, The Equinox ensures that the Music Hall remains both a historical artifact and a living part of the village’s identity.
-Together, these partnerships keep history active — not preserved behind glass, but shared in story, scholarship, and civic pride.
+Through close relationships with the Manchester Historical Society and the Town of Manchester, The Equinox helps keep history active—shared in story, scholarship, and civic pride.

 Looking Ahead

-Its story reminds us that legacy is not only built in grand gestures, but in quiet acts of care: the restoration of a cornice, the keeping of a record, the telling of a story.
+The Music Hall's story reminds us that legacy is not only built in grand gestures, but in quiet acts--the keeping of a record and the telling of a story.

-In preserving the Music Hall, The Equinox honors its own founding principles — that beauty should be shared, craftsmanship should be protected, and every gathering, past or present, should feel like a homecoming.
+The Equinox honors its own founding principles — that every gathering, past or present, should feel like a homecoming.